Canol Road is an annual bike ride starting at Macmillan Pass and traveling to Johnson's Crossing in the southern Yukon.

 Canol Road is a nine day trip.
 On the Canol Road we head south from Macmillan Pass at the N.W.T. border and ride to Johnson's Crossing in the Yukon.
 A shuttle to and from Whitehorse is included in the package fee.
 It is a full wilderness experience.

 Canol is a contraction of Canadian Oil.
 The Canol Road was built as an access road during World War II to support construction of an oil pipeline from Norman Wells, N.W.T.
 Although entirely within Canada, it was constructed by the U.S. military.
 The pipeline was decommissioned after only three years but the road remains as a rare and unique opportunity to travel deep into the northern wilderness of Canada.
 The Canol is not paved and road condition varies.
 Mountain bikes or cyclo-cross bikes are recommended.
 The track generally follows waterways and trails established centuries earlier by First Nations people.
 To learn more about the history of the Canol Road visit: Alaska Highway Canol Archives.

 Canol Road will be supported by our licenced wilderness partner, Cabin Fever Adventures.

 The following morning the group will be shuttled to the start of the ride at Macmillan Pass at the Yukon/N.W.T. border.

 At Macmillan Pass, participants will have a opportunity to do an out-and-back on the Canol Heritage Trail, a section of the track in the Northwest Territories that is no longer maintained.
 From there we'll head south and it's three days of riding on the North Canol Road to Ross River.
 We'll be camping in wilderness areas on these nights.
-In Ross River we'll have a break and stay overnight in a hotel.
+One day is a half day and there will be opportunities to hike.
 We'll then continue on the South Canol Road to Johnson's Crossing for three more days of wilderness riding.
 We'll have a farewell dinner before the final night's hotel stay in Whitehorse.

 On the Canol Road we stay indoors at hotels but it's mainly camping in wilderness settings.